TheAlistairRoss/Sentinel-Log-Aggregator/docs/examples/basic-examples.md

 Before running these examples, ensure you have:

-- Installed the package: `pip install sentinel-log-aggregator`
+- Installed the package: `pip install git+https://github.com/TheAlistairRoss/Sentinel-Log-Aggregator.git`
 - Configured your environment variables or configuration files
 - Set up appropriate Azure permissions
 - Access to one or more Microsoft Sentinel workspaces